 Observing people and places, looking around and listening to sounds and conversations–this is how we find ideas, themes, and characters to write about.

 I’ve been really hard on myself this weekend.
 I haven’t been producing as many words as I’d like and I’ve been reprimanding myself and trying to force myself to write.
-After staring at blank pages and mindlessly surfing the internet for hours, I finally let myself relax and turn on the TV.
+After staring at blank pages and mindlessly surfing the internet for hours, I finally let myself take a break and turn on the TV.
 And now I’m writing the last few lines of my newest blog post.
 See?
 It works.